Docs Menu

 • MongoDB Community: The source-available, free-to-use, and self-managed version of MongoDB

-First, make sure you have a recent version of PHP installed on your system.
-See the official PHP manual for download and installation instructions.
+Make sure you have a recent version of PHP installed on your system.
+See the PHP manual for download and installation instructions.

-Install the PHP MongoDB Extension before installing the PHP Library for MongoDB.
-You can install the extension using PECL on the command line:
+Install the PHP MongoDB Extension before you install the MongoDB PHP Library.
+You can install the extension by using PECL on the command line:

 extension=mongodb.so